Community Advisory Committee

 Tanya Barrett is senior vice president of 2-1-1 Health and Human Services (HHS), a program of the United Way of Connecticut, which helps meet the needs of Connecticut residents by providing information, education and connection to services.
 She oversees the 2-1-1 HHS unit and specialty units, HUSKY Infoline and Child Development Infoline.
 Previously, she worked in child protection and employment services for the mentally ill.
 She is on the board of Klingberg Family Centers and the Connecticut Health Foundation’s Fellows Alumni Association.

-Fernando Betancourt is the executive director of the Connecticut Latino and Puerto Rican Affairs Commission.
-Previously, he served as executive director of the United League of Latin American Citizens’ National Educational Service Center in New Haven; deputy human resources administrator for the City of New Haven; and a member of the mayor’s cabinet.
+Fernando Betancourt is the executive director of the San Juan Center, Inc. in Hartford.
+Previously, he served as executive director of Connecticut Latino and Puerto Rican Affairs Commission; executive director of the United League of Latin American Citizens’ National Educational Service Center in New Haven; deputy human resources administrator for the City of New Haven; and a member of the mayor’s cabinet.
 Betancourt studied at the University of Puerto Rico School of Social Sciences and School of Law, and has been a guest lecturer at several Connecticut universities and colleges.

 MaryAnn Perez-Brescia MSN, RN

 MaryAnn Perez-Brescia MSN, RN, is an Assistant Professor of Nursing at Three Rivers Community College.
 She is the immediate past president of the National Association of Hispanic Nurses, Hartford Chapter.
 She is also one of the chairs for the CT Nurse Coalition Diversity subcommittee and is part of the 2014 CT Health Foundation Leadership Fellows Program.
 Brescia received her MSN and BSN at the University of Hartford and is currently pursuing a doctorate in nursing practice.